 Decide how you want to cook your steaks – reverse sear, searing directly in a pan/on a BBQ or something else.
 Before or whilst cooking the steaks, extract the marrow from the bones.
 There are a couple of ways of doing this.

-If you’re doing a reverse sear (this is what I did, see picture below), place the bone in it’s own roasting tray and cook with the steak.
-After about 30 mins the marrow has softened, use a skewer to poke the marrow out into the roasting tray, where it melts.
+If you’re doing a reverse sear (this is what I did, see picture below), place the bone in it’s own roasting tray and cook for about 20 mins longer than the steak.
+When the steak is ready, the marrow will have softened.
+Use a skewer to poke the marrow out into the roasting tray.
 The bone will be hot, use heat-resistant gloves to handle it.

 Another method is to immerse 2-3 inch bone segments in lukewarm water (43°C/110°F) for about 5 mins.
 Then with your fingers, or a long blunt kitchen implement, poke the softened marrow out onto a plate.
 Gently heat the marrow in a saucepan to melt it.